|

 experimental Multicast network commonly known as Mbone.
 This makes SIP an IT /IP standard rather than one developed by the

+communications industry.
 Prior to SIP, voice signalling protocols were essentially proprietary signalling protocols aimed at use by the big telecommunications companies on

 their big Public Switched Telecommunications Networks (PSTN) voice networks such as SS7 (C7 in the UK).
 With the advent of the Internet and the 'invention' of Voice over IP, it soon became